shyd/STM32CubeF4/Projects/STM32F429ZI-Nucleo/Examples/WWDG/WWDG_Example/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by means of the HAL API to perform periodic WWDG counter update and simulate a software fault that generates an MCU WWDG reset when a predefined time period has elapsed.
+This example guides you through the different configuration steps by mean of HAL API to ensure WWDG counter update at regular period and simulate a software fault generating an MCU WWDG reset on expiry of a programmed time period.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.